 2. It helps to fight depression

 Also, learning the intricacies of Afrobeats dancing is no easy task.
 It takes a bit of time to learn how to articulate your body to the music and all the subtle nuances especially if you are a newbie.
-However, after taking on such a challenge, how could you not get a sense of accomplishment and an automatic confidence boost?
-Attending dance classes or how-to videos would be a good place to start as there will be a step by step walk through.
+After taking on such a challenge, how could you not get a sense of accomplishment and an automatic confidence boost?
+Attending dance classes would be a good place to start as there would be a step by step walk through.

 “ When dem tell mi say, I no go fit My sista say, I tell dem say No lele, I keep going to the top And I promise to never stop, Say my eye is on the gold And im neva letting go”

-If would like to take a look at the lyrics genius has a great breakdown.
+If you would like to take a look at the lyrics genius has a great breakdown.

 This line becomes even more potent if you know the artist’s story.
 He grew up in the ghetto of Surulere Lagos, he found his passion in music and on his first album he made a proclamation to himself that he will reach to the top of his industry and you know the best part?
 He did it!
-Wizkid is one of the best artists in Nigeria and dare I say the world!
-It is this kind of positivity and strength of character that echo’s from Afrobeats music.
-The creation of strong positive music form countries that have more than their fair share of problems.
+Wizkid is one of the best African artists in the world.
+It is this kind of positivity and strength of character that echoes from Afrobeats music.
+The creation of strong positive music from countries that have more than their fair share of problems.

 3. It significantly improves your fitness

-For example, dances like Zanku requires you to jump in the air with both feet and then deliver a strong kick with one of your legs.
-Oh, but it doesn’t end there, when you land and you want to add a little sauce to it, keep one leg on the ground and hold the other in the air, while delivering a little ‘leg work’ with it and then repeat.
-The ‘leg work’ term is derived from football dribbling.
+For example, dance styles like Zanku requires you to jump in the air with both feet and then deliver a strong kick while in the air with one of your legs.
+Oh, but it doesn’t end there, when you land and you want to add a little sauce to it, keep one leg on the ground and hold the other in the air, while delivering a little ‘leg work’ with it and then repeat. ‘leg work’ is another Afro-dance style derived from football dribbling.

 On the other hand, Nigerian musician, Bruna boy’s style of Zanku is really fascinating!
-He does his like a martial artist!
+He does his like a martial artist.
 He jumps in the air, delivers a sweeping kick with either one of his legs, then delivers another sweeping kick before finishing with a jump and a final strong kick.
-(Try not to do this when you’re dancing in front of other people... it will not go down well).

-Now Imagine combing this with other moves like Pililo, Gwara-Gwara and kpakujeum.
-Lawd gad!!
-When you really get into the grove of it, there are several other moves you could combine to give you the perfect workout.
+Now Imagine combing this style with other moves like Pililo, Gwara-Gwara and kpakujeum in the same routine.
+When you really get into the groove of it, there are several other moves you could combine to give you the perfect workout.